pmndrs/zustand/docs/guides/nextjs.md

   in "hydration errors."
 The store will have to be initialized on the server and then re-initialized on the client with the same data in order to avoid that.
 Please read more about that in our [SSR and Hydration](./ssr-and-hygration) guide.
-- **SPA routing friendly:** Next.js supports a hybrid model for client side routing which means that in order to reset a store we need to intialize the store at component level using a `Context`.
+- **SPA routing friendly:** Next.js supports a hybrid model for client side routing, which means that in order to reset a store we need to intialize the store at component level using a `Context`.
 - **Server caching friendly:** Recent versions of Next.js (specifically applications using the App